winNft/connect-wallet/README.md

-# Starter code for Faucet dApp tutorial
+# Starter code for winNft App tutorial

 Boilerplate code consisting of a new create-react-app project and some basic HTML and CSS.